A topological mechanism for robust and efficient global oscillations in biological networks: Introduction

+On the theoretical level, we characterize the coherence of the resulting cycle, showing that it satisfies theoretical bounds \cite{barato2017coherence} for the most coherent oscillator equivalent to that of a unicycle network – without the fine-tuning needed for a unicycle \cite{barato2017coherence}.
+The topological model shows high coherence compared to other available models, while producing the global day-night cycle with unusually few free parameters.
+In addition, we explore the coherence and energetic cost of the oscillation using tools from non-equilibrium stochastic thermodynamics, to reveal an efficient regime where coherence increases while cost simultaneously decreases.
+Lastly, a new indicator of oscillation coherence from spectral gaps in band theory is introduced, to study the saturation of this model on global thermodynamic bounds.
+Overall, this analysis can explain long-standing puzzles in biology such as how dimensional reduction is achieved in a robust and flexible manner to produce emergent robust oscillations.

-Interestingly, our approach suggests an alternative mechanism for oscillations from what is typically assumed in the field, such as the Monod-Wyman-Changeux (MWC) paradigm \cite{monod1965nature}.
+Our work provides an alternative mechanism for oscillations from the current paradigm from Monod-Wyman-Changeux (MWC) \cite{monod1965nature}.
 This paradigm assumes cooperative all-or-none conformational changes for protomers in an oligomer upon ligand binding, which acts as a molecular switch that changes the affinity of all binding sites.
 The model has been useful in describing systems such as hemoglobin \cite{monod1965nature}, ligand-gated ion channels \cite{calimet2013gating}, and bacterial chemotaxis \cite{mello2005allosteric}.
 Still, it remains unclear if the MWC model is the dominant mechanism for other systems.
 Indeed, models for KaiABC typically assume highly cooperative conformational changes for KaiC monomers in order to obtain oscillations \cite{van2007allosteric, paijmans2017thermodynamically, chang2012rhythmic, zhang2020energy}.
 However, new structural studies suggest that the positive cooperativity between monomer conformational states is fairly weak \cite{han2023determining}.
 Hence, it is timely to examine alternative models that can generate emergent oscillations for macromolecules in the presence of strong internal fluctuations or weak positive cooperativity.
-Towards this goal, our work proposes a new pathway for the emergence of high coherence despite stochasticity and individual monomer fluctuations, providing a different mechanism to obtain the advantages typically viewed as stemming from strong cooperativity.
+Overall, our work proposes a new pathway for the emergence of high coherence despite stochasticity and strong fluctuations from the typical paradigm of strong cooperativity, that could be relevant for biological oscillations more generally.